Ensemble-Based Event Camera Place Recognition Under Varying Illumination: Related Works

 \subsection{Ensemble Methods}

-Ensembles improve prediction accuracy when individual models are both accurate and diverse~\cite{hansen_neural_1990}.
-If individual models have uncorrelated errors and perform better than random guessing, the probability that a majority vote is incorrect becomes lower than the individual error rate~\cite{dietterich_ensemble_2000}.
-As a result, ensembling is a core strategy in many machine learning approaches, including methods such as bagging~\cite{breiman_random_2001}, boosting~\cite{freund_decision-theoretic_1997}, and mixture of experts~\cite{reynolds_speaker_1995}.
-These ensemble techniques have been successfully applied across a wide range of domains, from classification tasks to large-scale language and vision models.
+Ensembles improve accuracy when base models are both accurate and diverse.
+If individual models have uncorrelated errors and perform better than random guessing, the probability that a majority vote is incorrect becomes lower than the individual error rate~\cite{hansen_neural_1990,dietterich_ensemble_2000}.

-Ensemble methods have also been applied across various stages of the VPR pipeline to improve robustness and generalisation.
-Hierarchical Multi-Process Fusion~\cite{hausler_hierarchical_2020} performs late-stage ensemble re-ranking by filtering candidate matches across multiple pipelines.
-Patch-NetVLAD~\cite{hausler_patch-netvlad_2021} aggregates local patch features at multiple scales to improve viewpoint robustness.
-In neuromorphic settings, an ensemble of spiking neural networks~\cite{hussaini_ensembles_2023} independently learns non-overlapping regions and combines spike responses from all experts at inference, suppressing hyperactive neurons to improve global matching.
-For event-based VPR, Fischer et al.~\cite{fischer_event-based_2020} ensemble predictions across multiple time resolutions.
-Our approach builds on these ideas by ensembling across reconstruction methods, feature extractors and temporal resolutions, incorporating late-score fusion in a unified benchmarking framework.
+In VPR, ensembles enhance robustness at different stages of the pipeline.
+Hierarchical Multi-Process Fusion applies late re-ranking across pipelines~\cite{hausler_hierarchical_2020}, while Patch-NetVLAD aggregates multi-scale patch features for viewpoint changes~\cite{hausler_patch-netvlad_2021}.
+In neuromorphic settings, ensembles of spiking networks learn non-overlapping regions and combine spike responses at inference~\cite{hussaini_ensembles_2023}.
+For event-based VPR, ensembling across time resolutions has shown gains~\cite{fischer_event-based_2020}.
+This method identified that fusion based on the mean of similarity or difference matrices yielded the highest performance across product, median, min, max, trimmed mean and weighted strategies.

+We extend these ideas by ensembling across reconstruction methods, feature extractors, and temporal resolutions, by using late score fusion to combine the varied similarity responses of these heterogeneous configurations.
+This extension enables complementary modalities to reinforce each other, improving matching consistency across changes in lighting, texture, and motion dynamics.